Apple Pencil

 Drawing with Apple Pencil

-- Drag the resize handles on the left and right of the drawing to resize.
+• Use the resize handles on either side of the drawing for adjustments.

-- Tap on the menu icon on the top right corner to access features like editing and removing the image.
+• Tap the menu icon in the top right corner for features like editing, adding captions, and removing the image.

 Scrolling with Apple Pencil